October 10, 2012, Posted by admin in antipasti, Food, Food & Groceries, Meat & Poultry, Recipe, Secondi

 In fact everything converged to make a most memorable dinner.
 Which I must make again.
 Soon.

 One stuffed chicken breast serves four when it is part of a traditional Italian meal with numerous starters and a pasta course before the arrival of the meat.
-Amounts should be doubled if the ballotine is served alone with eg. a garlic and walnut sauce, preserved apricots and figs and farro wheat grains or potatoes.
+Amounts should be doubled if the ballotine of chicken is served alone with eg. a garlic and walnut sauce, preserved apricots and figs and farro wheat grains or potatoes.

 Ingredients